 Your vet will examine your dog and come to a conclusive diagnosis.

 The vet may recommend anti-anxiety and sleeping medication to control the causes of aggression.

 The medication will serve to correct the disturbed sleep-wake cycle and reduce anxiety.

-Alongside medication, you will have to take care of your dog, a little more than you are used to. you can manage dog dementia through the following simple ways;
+Alongside medication, you will have to take care of your dog more than you are used to.

 A routine is a great idea for dogs with dementia.
-Even as you correct all the other symptoms, sticking to a routine is important.
-You should stick to the same wake-up time, feeding time, exercise time and so on.
+Sticking to a routine is crucial even as you correct all the other symptoms.

 By so doing, you will be helping the dog through all the confusion that comes with dementia.

 Your dog will experience difficulties trying to keep up with the usual play and exercise.
 However, this does not mean you should refrain from practice or play.